 Ideally, the person learning to manage your organic search efforts will become proficient in the following topics:

 Content is king.
 It (nearly) always was, and still is.
 10 years ago your website could get by with having sub-par content, but these days it needs to be amazing.

 Adding new content – Your specialist should be creating a calendar of new content to add to the website.
 For this, they may need to ask the experts within the business to help them.
 For example, if you own an architectural firm, and you want to rank for the term “fire engineering guidelines”, then your SEO specialist is most likely not going to be able to write a great article on this without the help of your other staff members.

 Removing thin or duplicate content – Thin content refers to pages which have little value to the user.
-It could be a page which is just 100 words which doesn’t really add any value, or is explained better elsewhere on the website.
-Your SEO specialist will be able to advise whether you should simple remove these pages, or merge them into existing pages.
+It could be a page which is just 100 words which don’t really add any value or is explained better elsewhere on the website.
+Your SEO specialist will be able to advise whether you should simply remove these pages, or merge them into existing pages.
 Similarly, if your website has duplicate content, such as the same article on multiple pages, it is worth removing the duplicates and just having one official version of the content.
-There is a few little nitty gritty things that are important to keep in mind when you remove content, namely setting up 301 redirects from the URL you plan to remove, to the page you want to redirect users to.
+There are a few little nitty-gritty things that are important to keep in mind when you remove content, namely setting up 301 redirects from the URL you plan to remove, to the page you want to redirect users to.